HopkinsIDD/IDSpatialStats/README.md

 ## IDSpatialStats

-This github repository provides source code for the `IDSpatialStats` R package, which is designed to help epidemiologists assess the scale of spatial and temporal dependence in epidemic case occurrence data.
+This GitHub repository provides source code for the `IDSpatialStats` R package, which is designed to help epidemiologists assess the scale of spatial and temporal dependence in epidemic case occurrence data.

 The current implementation of the package includes a function which simulates infectious disease spread as a spatial branching process, along with two novel spatial statistics that estimate: 1) the mean of the spatial transmission kernel, which is a measure of fine-scale spatial dependence between two cases, and 2) the tau-statistic, a measure of global clustering based on pathogen subtype.